PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Statuses Tree Clonage: Allow the user to clone an existing Statuses Lists and create a copy.

 - **Statuses Tree Set up**:
-  - List
+  - We can decide if several statuses can be active on a single character or not.

 - **Statuses Creation**:
-  - List
+  - It could be possible if a status can be cured by certain skills, or if some statuses are permanent during the whole battle.

 - **Hazard Creation**: Allow the user to create and manage the battle's hazards which will influence the characters depending on the place's environment.
   - Setting up Hazard List: Allows the user to set up an hazard list.
-    -
+    - Default hazard lists (Rain, Sunshine, Wind, etc...) are already present in the Hazard list database.
-    -
+    - A global database of Hazards List is used where, if compatible, it's possible that a same list is used for several battle systems.
-    -
+    - We can decide if our battle template can trigger one or several hazard events at the same time or not.
+For the latter case, triggering another hazard event will replace the previous one.
-    -
+    - Each list can share some hazards.
-  - Hazard Creation: Permits the user to create an hazard and decide its rules.
+  - Hazard Creation: Permits the user to create a hazard event and decide its rules.
-    -
+    - The event affects the whole battlefield.
-    -
+    - We decide the effects, the duration and the conditions of a hazard event.
-    -
+    - Some characters can be immunized depending on conditions (special ability, etc...).
-    -
+    - We select whwich skills and abilities can trigger a hazard event.

 ### 4.3.
 Could-Have
 These features aren't necessary to the core product and have a much smaller impact if left out, but they are considered as "nice-to-have".